prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Hope now you have got at least some idea of how the economy works and how its reward system works!

-Here's the another similar post on "[How Startup Ecosystem works?](https://prashantkikani.com/blog/startup-ecosystem)" in which we explore the startup ecosystem and every stakeholder interact with each other.
+Here's another similar post on "[How Startup Ecosystem works?](https://prashantkikani.com/blog/startup-ecosystem)" in which we explore the startup ecosystem and how every stakeholder interacts with each other.